DanielMYT/osinstallgui/FAQ.md

 in the console keymap system, while it is `gb` in the X11 keymap system.

 ## Why am I asked about creating a fully portable installation?
+**NOTE:** As of **osinstallgui** version `0.9.4`, the fully portable installation will only be offered (and therefore you will only be prompted) if the selected disk for installation is detected as removable (i.e., connected through a USB port).
+This has been tested to work with USB enclosures too, but you can set the option `OSINSTALLGUI_ALWAYS_OFFER_FULLPORT=1` in the **osinstallgui** configuration file to override the default, if you want it to show regardless of the device type.

 The fully portable mode offered by **osinstallgui** is designed to faciliate the installation onto a removable drive, such as a USB flash drive, or portable HDD/SSD, instead of an internal drive on the system.
 Installing onto a